SWeav02/baderkit/docs/implementation.md

     ![baderkit_conv](images/memory_vs_grid_baderkit_henk_subplots.png)

     BaderKit uses more memory than the original Fortran code in all cases.
+This is largely due the need to store chunks of data for parallelization.
     We hope to improve this in the future.

 === "Orientation"